 During the discussion with the North American cat clubs old style Siamese breeders were told they would have to have all their Siamese re-registered with a new breed name and their Siamese registrations would be surrendered.
 The breed would be accepted as an experimental breed.
 If the new breed was never fully accepted those breeders would not be able to register their kittens as Siamese ever again.
 A new breed name was never approved as an agreement could not be reached.

-In 2006 an American Siamese preservation club published their opinion that the Thai Cat is out-crossed by some breeders to non-Siamese breeds.
+On July 24th, 2004 an American old style Siamese preservation club published their opinion that the Thai Cat is out-crossed by some breeders to non-Siamese breeds.
 It was their position that these hybridized cats do not meet the definition of a Siamese.
 Seen here, second sentence from the bottom of the first paragraph.
-Cached by Google on Feb 21, 2007.
+Cached internet records show this published opinion remained on the website from 2004 to Feb 27, 2007.
 The Old-Style Siamese Club UK states " Nearly all of the European-bred old-style Siamese, called 'Thai Siamese' are not actually pure Siamese.
 Few of them can provide more than a 3-generation pedigree without coming to 'parents unknown' .
 This is because most of the first European breeders to try to breed old-style Siamese outcrossed to non-oriental breeds to obtain the cobbier look."

 The opposition to a new breed name was explained to us in this way.
 When the Traditional, Classic, Old Style, Old Fashioned, or Original Siamese are renamed (not as Siamese) people soon believe it.
 This happened to the Snowshoe breeders and Tonkinese breeders.
 Today it's difficult to convince people that Snowshoes and Tonkinese are basically Siamese cats.
 I was told the Snowshoes pedigree history shows that they are 99 percent Siamese.
 Articles are now written that say they are hybrids between Siamese and mongrel or mixed-breed cats.
 The lecturing expert also cited that people believe the Tonkinese are Siamese/Burmese hybrids, but their pedigrees show that they come from Siamese stock on one side and that the Burmese side is 99 percent Siamese.
 American cat history shows the Burmese breed was founded on one cat Wong Mao.
 Wong Mao belonged to Commander Joseph Cheesman Thompson M.D.
 His Mau Tein Cattery worked with Siamese breeders including Virginia Cobb to develop the Burmese breed.

-The only mention of THAI is on line 47.
+The only mention of THAI is on page 3 line 47.

 [quote]